rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/535_ROS-network-native.md

 To use device native networks the user needs to re-onboard the device (to install and enable the new services).
 Also ensure that cpuset and memory cgroups are enabled.

-If the user re-onboards the device the user needs to go and reset the `network_interface` config variable.

 For instance use native networks with a Raspberry-Pi consider adding the following in /boot/cmdline.txt. `cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1`